-- 4.3-R4 Calibration based on known calibration sources shall be implemented, including: - 4.3-R4.1 Recognition of standard calibration names (e.g. 3C286 and 1331+305); Priority: 1 Timescale: D

-- 4.3-R4.2 Standard parameterized flux density scales by observing epoch and frequency (e.g. Perley-Taylor, Baars) shall be built-in to the Package; Priority: 1 Timescale: D - 4.3-R4.3 Standard parameterized polarization parameters by observing epoch and frequency band shall be built-in to the Package; Priority: 2 Timescale: D - 4.3-R4.4 Access to time history of calibration information (e.g. source catalogs containing flux density histories in an EVLA Calibrator database) shall be built into calibration engines; Priority: 3 Timescale: D - 4.3-R4.5 Output of calibration procedures shall be exportable into similar structures for inclusion in a calibration archive.
-Priority: 3 Timescale: D

-4.3-R5 Calibration shall involve user-controllable selection of calibration parameters, including:
+- 4.3-R4 Calibration based on known calibration sources shall be implemented, including: - 4.3-R4.1 Recognition of standard calibration names (e.g. 3C286 and 1331+305); Priority: 1 Timescale: A - 4.3-R4.2 Standard parameterized flux density scales by observing epoch and frequency (e.g. Perley-Taylor, Baars) shall be built-in to the Package; Priority: 1 Timescale: A - 4.3-R4.3 Standard parameterized polarization parameters by observing epoch and frequency band shall be built-in to the Package; Priority: 2 Timescale: D - 4.3-R4.4 Access to time history of calibration information (e.g. source catalogs containing flux density histories in an EVLA Calibrator database) shall be built into calibration engines; Priority: 3 Timescale: D - 4.3-R4.5 Output of calibration procedures shall be exportable into similar structures for inclusion in a calibration archive.
+Priority: 3 Timescale: D - 4.3-R5 Calibration shall involve user-controllable selection of calibration parameters, including:

+4.3-R5.1 pre-averaging and solution intervals, including:

-- 4.3-R5.1 pre-averaging and solution intervals; Priority: 1 Timescale: C - 4.3-R5.2 interpolation of solutions, using: - 4.3-R5.2.1 two-point interpolation; Priority: 1 Timescale: C - 4.3-R5.2.2 boxcar smoothing; Priority: 1 Timescale: D - 4.3-R5.2.3 spline interpolation; Priority: 2 Timescale: D - 4.3-R5.2.4 general polynomial interpolation.
-Priority: 3 Timescale: D - 4.3-R5.3 weighting, based on: - 4.3-R5.3.1 visibility weights; - Priority: 1 Timescale: D - 4.3-R5.3.2 system or antenna temperature; - Priority: 2 Timescale: D - 4.3-R6 Gain corrections will be made based on differences between observed and modeled data quantities, possibly with iteration (e.g. self-calibration and determination of gains using calibration sources). - $\bf 4.3-R7$ There must be the facility to handle solution quality issues, including: - 4.3-R7.1 reporting of solution errors, SNR, and/or quality indicators; Priority: 1 Timescale: C - 4.3-R7.2 ability to disregard or reject solutions failing to meet a quality threshold; Priority: 1 Timescale: C - 4.3-R7.3 ability to disregard or reject solutions that are discrepant versus adjoining solutions; Priority: 2 Timescale: D - 4.3-R7.4 ability to flag data affected by poor solutions.
-Priority: 2 Timescale: D - 4.3-R8 Calibration operations shall be carried out with sufficient precision (as allowed by the circumstance) to acheive the required astrometric accuracy (as specified by the EVLA project).
+- 4.3-R5.1.1 time pre-averaging or solution intervals; Priority: 1 Timescale: A 4.3-R5.1.2 channel averaging (boxcar); Priority: 2 Timescale: B 4.3-R5.1.3 Hanning smoothed data; Priority: 2 Timescale: C 4.3-R5.1.4 fixed kernel spectral Hanning smoothed data; Priority: 2 Timescale: C 4.3-R5.1.5 user-controlled kernel Hanning smoothed data.
+Priority: 2 Timescale: D 4.3-R5.2 interpolation of solutions in time and/or frequency, using: 4.3-R5.2.1 two-point interpolation; Priority: 1 Timescale: A 4.3-R5.2.2 boxcar smoothing; Priority: 1 Timescale: B 4.3-R5.2.3 spline interpolation; Priority: 2 Timescale: D 4.3-R5.2.4 general polynomial interpolation; Priority: 3 Timescale: D 4.3-R5.2.5 fixed kernel spectral Hanning smoothing (-0.25, 0.5, -0.25); Priority: 2 Timescale: C 4.3-R5.2.6 user-controlled kernel Hanning smoothing.
+Priority: 2 Timescale: D 4.3-R5.3 weighting, based on: - 4.3-R5.3.1 visibility weights.
+Note: it is assumed that these would be calculated correctly including the Tsys; Priority: 1 Timescale: A

+- 4.3-R5.3.2 system or antenna temperature.
+Note: this is already assumed to be built into the correct vis weights, so this would presumably be an extra weighting control and thus extraneous; Priority: 3 Timescale: D - 4.3-R6 Gain corrections will be made based on differences between observed and modeled data quantities, possibly with iteration (e.g. self-calibration and determination of gains using calibration sources).
+Note: this is mostly as statement of how things are done in all current algorithms anyway;

+- 4.3-R7 There must be the facility to handle solution quality issues, including: - 4.3-R7.1 reporting of solution errors, SNR, and/or quality indicators; Priority: 1 Timescale: A - 4.3-R7.2 ability to disregard or reject solutions failing to meet a quality threshold; Priority: 1 Timescale: A - 4.3-R7.3 ability to disregard or reject solutions that are discrepant versus adjoining solutions; Priority: 2 Timescale: D - 4.3-R7.4 ability to flag data affected by poor solutions.
+Priority: 2 Timescale: B - 4.3-R8 Calibration operations shall be carried out with sufficient precision (as allowed by the circumstance) to acheive the required astrometric accuracy (as specified by the EVLA project).